gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-23-prefix-route-path
+Pick up the prefix for the route path if set in the .env* files.

 ### step-22-new-game
 Can now add a new game.
 Also cleaned up the calls to the api client functions since they no longer return null (they either succeed or throw an error which is caught and shown